Epidural Steroid Injection vs Medial Branch Block

 How Does a Provider Determine Which Procedure is the Best Option for a Patient?

-When a patient comes to Interventional Associates, they typically have already had diagnostic imaging performed such as X-Ray and MRI.
+When a patient comes to Complete Care Spine & Orthopedics, they typically have already had diagnostic imaging performed such as X-Ray and MRI.
 These studies show the status of the intervertebral discs, the amount of space available for the nerves that come out of the spinal column, as well as the degree of inflammation that is in the area.
 A thorough health history and orthopedic examination reveal the severity of the pain, if radiating symptoms are present, and where the source of pain is coming from.
 From there, the doctor may order additional testing.
 Once all necessary information is gathered, our orthopedic specialist can formulate a diagnosis and plan of action.
 The decision between performing an ESI or MBB depends on a few key factors.

 ESI’s are typically prescribed for patients with severe inflammation around the intervertebral disc caused by either a disc bulge or herniation.
 This inflammation puts pressure on the nerve, causing local and radiating symptoms such as pain, numbness or tingling in the arms or legs.
 The steroid can effectively reduce this inflammation, thus minimizing the pressure on the nerve and relieving the symptoms.